-- To encourage the provision of new small business units within the area. - To encourage the use of Brownfield development for business use and to discourage development on Greenfield unless a specific need has been proven to greatly benefit the Community. - To provide for the health and employment needs of the local population. - To reduce the need for motorised transport as a means of commuting to work. - To encourage a more sustainable approach to business development in the Parish
+- To encourage the provision of new small business units within the area. - To encourage the use of Brownfield development for business use and to discourage development on Greenfield unless it can be demonstrated that the development would be for a recognised exception or for a specific need that benefits the local community. - To provide for the health and employment needs of the local population. - To reduce the need for motorised transport as a means of commuting to work. - To encourage a more sustainable approach to business development in the Parish